ManMetGames/ProgrammingEssentials/docs/Lessons/variables.md

 We've seen that we can set a variable using the `NAME = VALUE;` pattern, but we don't have to just pass in fixed numbers.
 It's often useful to increase or decrease a value, which we can do using the same pattern.

-If we do a calculation to figure out the `value`, it will be calculated before it is assigned to the variable, so if we wanted to increase our size variable by 5, after drawing one of the rectangles, we could use this line of code:
+If we do a calculation to figure out the `value`, it will be calculated before it is assigned to the variable.
+If we wanted to increase our size variable by 5, after drawing one of the rectangles, we could use this line of code:
 {% highlight java %}
 size = size+5;
 //Takes the value from size, adds 5,